hgriesbauer/resultsDemo/README.md

 2. Filter treatment units that have Douglas-fir or western larch present.

 First, let’s filter for openings in the PG District.
-We’ll use both `bcmaps` and `bcdata` package to do this by downloading a shapefile for the PG District and use that as a bounding box:
+We’ll use `bcdata` package to do this by downloading a shapefile for the PG District and use that as a bounding box:

 ``` r
 # First, let's take a look at the natural resource district dataset